Statistical Weighting Helps Reduce Bias in Observational Studies

 Video

-Pranita Tamma, MD, MHS, continues her conversation around a study she was involved in that compared ceftolozane–tazobactam and ceftazidime–avibactam.
+Pranita Tamma, MD, MHS, continues her conversation about a study she was involved in that compared ceftolozane-tazobactam and ceftazidime-avibactam.
 She discusses the usage of inverse probability weighting with propensity scores to balance patient groups and limit bias.

-In this short series with Pranita Tamma, MD, MHS, associate professor of pediatrics in the Division of Pediatric Infectious Diseases at The Johns Hopkins University School of Medicine, she has a discussion about ceftolozane-tazobactam vs ceftazidime/avibactam for gram-negative resistant Pseudomonas aeruginosa infections and the latest data supporting these decisions.
+In this short series with Pranita Tamma, MD, MHS, associate professor of pediatrics in the Division of Pediatric Infectious Diseases at The Johns Hopkins University School of Medicine, she has a discussion about ceftolozane-tazobactam vs ceftazidime-avibactam for gram-negative resistant Pseudomonas aeruginosa infections and the latest data supporting these decisions.

 In one retrospective observational study, which compared ceftolozane-tazobactam and ceftazidime-avibactam and was funded by the National Institutes of Health, the findings showed similar 30-day mortality rates but higher resistance emergence in the ceftolozane-tazobactam group (38% vs 25%).
-Tamma was the senior investigator on this trial.
+Tamma was the senior investigator in this trial.

 Below is a response from a conversation with her about this trial.

-Contagion: How did the use of inverse probability weighting (IPW) and propensity scores strengthen the validity of the study’s findings?
+Contagion: How did the use of inverse probability weighting and propensity scores strengthen the validity of the study’s findings?

 Pranita Tamma, MD, MHS: Because the study we conducted is observational, there will always be some bias we can’t control.
-In an ideal world, we’d run a randomized clinical trial, where patients have an equal likelihood of receiving ceftolozane–tazobactam or ceftazidime–avibactam.
-With observational studies, we do our best: we collect data on severity of illness, age, comorbidities, source of infection, and other factors, and we try to balance these variables as much as possible.
+In an ideal world, we’d run a randomized clinical trial, where patients have an equal likelihood of receiving ceftolozane-tazobactam or ceftazidime-avibactam.
+With observational studies, we do our best: We collect data on severity of illness, age, comorbidities, source of infection, and other factors, and we try to balance these variables as much as possible.

 One approach is traditional logistic regression.
-Another is matching patients on key variables—though you can never match on everything, which is a limitation.
+Another is matching patients on key variables, though you can never match on everything, which is a limitation.
 A third is propensity score analysis, which adjusts for variables that might influence the choice of one drug over another.

 In our study, we used a specific method called inverse probability of weighting with a propensity score.
-The propensity score represents the probability—based on variables like age, severity of illness, or transplant status—that a patient would receive one drug versus the other.
+The propensity score represents the probability—based on variables like age, severity of illness, or transplant status—that a patient would receive one drug vs the other.

 The conversation was edited for grammar and clarity.